 Roster of Musicians and Community Programmers

 Each summer, the City of Victoria offers free outdoor concerts and activities at Centennial Square and Beacon Hill Park for the community to enjoy.
-The City is updating its 2019 rosters of pre-qualified, local musicians and community programmers to activate these venues from June to September, as well as at other City-programmed events throughout the year.
-Check back here in the spring to see the list of successful applicants for 2019.
+The City will select candidates from its 2020 rosters of pre-qualified, local musicians and community programmers to activate these venues from June to September, as well as at other City-programmed events throughout the year.

 The City selects musicians from the Musician Roster to perform at lunchtime and evening concerts in Centennial Square and the Cameron Bandshell from June to September.
 The City may also draw from this roster to program other events, such as Canada Day, or share the roster with external organizations wishing to hire local musicians.